 Scope: The Veterans Health Administration (VHA) conducts education and training programs to enhance the quality of care provided to Veterans within the VA health care system.
 Building on the long-standing, close relationships among VA and the Nation’s academic institutions, VA plays a leadership role in defining the education of future health care professionals that helps meet the changing needs of the Nation’s health care delivery system.
 Title 38 U.S.C. mandates that VA assist in the training of health professionals for its own needs and those of the Nation.
 Through its partnerships with affiliated academic institutions, VA conducts the largest education and training effort for health professionals in the Nation.

-In 2013, 118,799 trainees received some or all of their clinical training in VA.
-Of its 152 VA medical centers and 6 independent outpatient clinics (IOC's), 124 VA Medical Centers, 3 IOCs, are affiliated with 130 of 141 allopathic medical schools and 22 of 29 locations for osteopathic medical schools.
+In 2018, 120,890 trainees received some or all of their clinical training in VA.
+VA conducts the largest education and training effort for health professionals in the United States.
+VA's physician education program is conducted in collaboration with 144 of 152 LCME-accredited medical schools and 34 out of 34 DO granting schools (AOA-accredited medical schools).
 In addition, more than forty other health professions are represented by affiliations with over 1,800 unique colleges and universities.
-Among these institutions are Hispanic Serving Institutions, Historically Black Colleges and Universities, Asian
+Among these institutions are Minority Serving Institutions such as Hispanic Serving Institutions and Historically Black Colleges and Universities.

 Teaching Mission: VA's teaching mission contributes to high quality health care of veterans in the following ways: